Bengaluru: Economy

-Bengaluru is a major center for information technology (IT), and is consistently ranked amongst the world's fastest growing technology hubs.
+Bengaluru is a major centre for information technology (IT), and is consistently ranked amongst the world's fastest growing technology hubs.

 It is widely regarded as the "Silicon Valley of India", as the largest IT hub of the country.
 The IT export from the city is estimated to be valued at $64 billion in 2024, and the city contributes to more than one third of India's total IT exports.
 The IT industry in the city is divided into various business clusters and special economic zones such as Electronic City, International Tech Park, Software Technology Park, Bagmane Tech Park, Global Village Tech Park, World Trade Center, and Manyata Embassy Business Park amongst others.
 The growth of IT industry has resulted in the migration of people from all over the country, which has resulted in the demand for improvement in the city's infrastructure and presented the city with other challenges.
 The industry has been blamed for not favouring local employment development, increased land values, and closure of small enterprises.
 The resistance from the city for further investments required to develop infrastructure, has forced some of the new and expanding businesses elsewhere.